tejavarma722848/521Project/README.md

 - The model architecture includes an Embedding layer, CuDNNLSTM layer, Conv1D layer, MaxPooling1D layer, Dropout layer, Flatten layer, and a Dense output layer with softmax activation.
 - The model is compiled with categorical cross-entropy loss and Adam optimizer.

+### ELMo Embedding Model
+An Elmo embedding model is built using TensorFlow and Keras.
+The model architecture includes an ElmoEmbeddingLayer, a Dense layer, and a binary output layer with sigmoid activation.
+The model is trained with binary cross-entropy loss and Adam optimizer.

+### BERT Model
+A BERT (Bidirectional Encoder Representations from Transformers) model is implemented using the Transformers library.
+The model architecture includes a pre-trained BERT layer, followed by additional layers for classification.
+The model is fine-tuned on the Twitter dataset using binary cross-entropy loss and AdamW optimizer.

 ## Model Training and Evaluation

 - The models are trained on the balanced dataset with train-test split and cross-validation.
 - Metrics such as accuracy, precision, recall, and F1 score are computed for model evaluation.
 - TensorBoard is used for monitoring training progress.

-### Elmo Embedding Model

-- An Elmo embedding model is built using TensorFlow and Keras.
-- The model architecture includes an ElmoEmbeddingLayer, a Dense layer, and a binary output layer with sigmoid activation.
-- The model is trained with binary cross-entropy loss and Adam optimizer.

 ## Model Evaluation